harness/developer-hub/kb/platform/harness-platform-faqs.md

 ### What do we need to backup to recover quickly when Harness infrastructure is lost?

 Harness recommends that you perform a full backup of the Harness namespace at least once a week, preferably every 24 hours.
 Back up recommendation is to use Velero tool.
-You can refer to mentioned doc for further info [docs](https://developer.harness.io/docs/self-managed-enterprise-edition/back-up-and-restore-helm).
+For more information, go to [Back up and restore Helm](https://developer.harness.io/docs/self-managed-enterprise-edition/back-up-and-restore-helm).

 ### Can I do individual backups of SMP instead of full backups?